Corruptions of Supervised Learning Problems: Typology and Mitigations: Consequences of Corruption: Data Processing Equalities

-This predicament arises due to the full dependence on the joint space $X \tm Y$ for both $\tau$ and $\lambda$, making it impossible in general to derive a meaningful decomposition of the action on $P$ via \cref{p:comp,p:prod,p:part-chain}.
-However, we can still discern the effect of $\lambda$ on the loss, as achieved in all previous cases, and of $\tau$ on the full minimization set.
+This result is due to the full dependence on the joint space $X \tm Y$ for both $\tau$ and $\lambda$, making it impossible in general to derive a meaningful decomposition of the action on $P$ via \cref{p:comp}, \cref{p:prod} and \cref{p:part-chain}.
+However, we can still distinguish the effect of $\lambda$ on the loss, as achieved in all previous cases, and of $\tau$ on the full minimization set.
 For a detailed analysis and proof, see \cref{sec:proof4}.